Bukit Pandawa Golf and Country Club

 Is this Central Oregon?

-As we were playing through the next few holes, things seemed to feel familiar.
+As we played through the next few holes, things seemed to feel familiar.
 The black volcanic rocks, the dry desert cactus vegetation, the dried twisted juniper-looking trees, the ground littered with dry twigs and fallen trees, and the slight aroma of pine trees in the air.
 Strangely, it somehow reminded us of Central Oregon!
 OK, so there was the Indian Ocean prominently in the distance, but other than that obvious distinction, we could swear we were somewhere in Bend!

 Nowhere was this feeling stronger than on the 153-yard tenth hole.
 With volcanic rocks left of the green, this hole reminded us of our unforgettable round at Pronghorn.